AdrianMastronardi/agentic-ai-bibliography/bibliography/2-architectures-and-system-design.md

----
-layout: default
-title: "2.
-Architectures and System Design"
+# 2. Architectures and System Design
----

 Agentic systems are more than just prompts or wrappers.
 They are structured entities that perceive, reason, plan, and act.
 This section gathers key